realrube/cotek/README.md

-This cotek project is a custom component for Home Assistant allowing sensors to be collected via Bluetooth BLE using an RS-232 interface to a Cotek inverter also Go-Power.
+This cotek project is a custom component for Home Assistant allowing sensors to be collected via Bluetooth BLE using an RS-232 interface to certain Cotek SC Series (possible other) inverters also Dometic Go-Power IC-Series inverter/chargers.
+The protocol was determined by sniffing the data between the Go-Power device and its display unit.
+It was later found that the Cotek SC manual contained some (but not all) of these commands.
 It was developed and tested on a Raspberry Pi 4B 4GB running the Home Assistant OS (6.6.62-haos-raspi).

 """